mahir7532/Dettolator/README.md

-Dettolator is a simple Linux desktop app that lets you play the Dettol Germ Shooter web game as a native AppImage.
-Built using Electron
- and packaged with electron-builder
-.

-🎮 About

 Dettolator opens the official Dettol Germ Shooter game in a standalone window — no browser required.
 It’s a fun educational game promoting hygiene and germ awareness.